 Sometimes called sizing in order to not to confuse with sealing which we apply to finish and protect the painting when it’s done.

 |A primer is a foundation layer.
 It makes paint adhesion stronger and also helps us to create the painting as we imagined it. |

-6 reasons to prepare wood before acrylic painting
+6 reasons to prepare the wood before acrylic painting

 If you are going to paint acrylic on the wood you definitely need to seal and prime the surface first.
 This step can’t be skipped in any case.
 Why?
-The understanding of the nature of such material as wood and the consequences of not preparing it will help you creating your next masterpiece, protecting it, and saving your time and money.
+The understanding of the nature of such material as wood and the consequences of not preparing it will help you create your next masterpiece, protect it, and save your time and money.

 Here are 6 reasons why you should prepare, seal and prime your wood before acrylic:

 - Sanding the piece first will get rid of any ridges and make the surface smooth.